9 ways Prince Philip won the Queen’s heart in their decades long marriage

 We earn a commission for products purchased through some links in this article.

-As the Queen prepares to celebrate her 94th birthday in May, and ahead of the Duke of Edinburgh's 99th birthday in June, we take a look back at the lasting love story between our monarch and her husband Prince Philip.
+We take a look back at the lasting love story between our monarch The Queen and her husband Prince Philip.

 1. Prince Philip makes her laugh